d0ugal/locache/README.rst

 locache
 ------------------------------

-locache is a python memcache inspired interface to localStorage in the browser. locache has no dependacies and is very small. locache will degrade well, meaning that if your using a browser that doesn't support localStorage (usually IE6 or IE7) then you wont get any errors, but caching attempts will be silently dropped and lookups will always appear to be a cache miss.
+JavaScript caching framework for client side caching in the browser using localStorage.
+With a memcache inspired API usage is very easy and familiar. locache has no dependacies and is very small.

+locache gracefully degrades when the browser doesn't support localStorage.
+Usually this will be IE6 or IE7, you wont get any errors, but caching attempts will be silently dropped and lookups will always appear to be a cache miss.

 Setting, Getting and removing values